JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 Start the reputation log with the rewards for the stakers who backed the accepted new reputation root hash.

-*Note: Only callable by colonyNetwork*
+*Note: Only callable by colonyNetwork.
+Note that the same address might be present multiple times in `stakers` - this is acceptable, and indicates the same address backed the same hash multiple times with different entries.*

 **Parameters**